likicv/usysml-test-cases/test_cases.md

 In this case both `part def Wheel` and `part Wheel` have the same FQEN `PackageVehicles.Wheel`.
-Currently, the Pilot implementation would process the above with no errors but would issue a warning:
+Currently, the Pilot implementation pocesses the above with no errors but issues a warning:

 ```sysml
 WARNING:Duplicate owned member name (1.sysml line : 4 column : 14)
 ```

+## Rules/constraints

+1. A `*.sysml` file defines the namespace for the elements it contains.
+The top level namespace bounded by the file is assigned to the element `Root`.
+2. Each curly braces segment defines a namespace.
+3. Within a `*.sysml` file each FQEN must be unique.

+> "Any humanIds of the ownedElements of a Namespace must be unique"

+This can be restated as follows: no two model elements can have the same FQEN.

 # Test Case 01-002: Fully qualified element names (FQEN)